Margaret Pyke: Family life

 In 1918 Chubb married Geoffrey Nathaniel Pyke (1893–1948), the elder son of Lionel Pyke QC.
 Their only child, David (b.
 1921), became a doctor and for 27 years was a consultant physician at King's College Hospital, London, and registrar of the Royal College of Physicians.
 Geoffrey Pyke had achieved fame in 1915 by escaping from Germany.
 He had been sent there as correspondent to the Daily Chronicle but had soon been arrested and interned at Ruhleben camp outside Berlin.
 A few months later he escaped from the camp and made his way on foot to the Dutch frontier.
 After that he divided his time between lecturing on his experiences and founding, with others, the Cambridge Magazine, a critical review.

 In 1923 the Pykes moved to Cambridge, largely to found an infant school, the Malting House School.
 Geoffrey Pyke had original ideas about the education of very young children, encouraging them to learn, as far as possible, for themselves, adults being there to help and guide them and to answer questions rather than instruct them.
 These ideas gained influence through the writings of Susan Sutherland Isaacs, whom the Pykes engaged as head of the school staff.
 Margaret Pyke was a strong supporter of the school and its ideas.

 By 1927, Geoffrey Pyke's interference in the day-to-day running of the school, hoping to achieve his grand ambitions for it, led to Susan Isaacs leaving her position.
-Pyke's subsequent bankruptcy led to the closure of The Malting House School, and Margaret had to take a job as a headmistress's secretary.
+Pyke's subsequent bankruptcy led to the closure of The Malting House School, and Margaret had to take a job as a headmistress's secretary at Hayes Court School.
 She and her husband separated but never divorced.